BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 As we can notice now, the texture is no longer bound to the terrain itself but to the map: the image is stretched in this example along the whole map.

 In this former example, we stretched the image along the whole map.
-For this very specific need, we can also the method `.createUVMap()` what does the same (computation and assignement to the terrain) in a single call.
+For this very specific need, we can also the method `.createUVMap()` what does the same (computation and assignment to the terrain) in a single call.

 ```javascript
 const params = {